Space heater

-A space heater is a appliance used to heat a single small- to medium-sized area.
+A space heater is an appliance used to heat a single small- to medium-sized area.
 This type of heater can be contrasted with central heating, which distributes heat to multiple areas.

 Types

 Dominant mode of heat transfer

 All space heaters transfer heat to their environment via some combination of the three fundamental modes of heat transfer: convection, radiation, and conduction.
 Typically heaters are designed with either convection or radiation as the sole dominant mode.

 Convective heaters

 Convective space heaters utilize convection to transfer heat from the power source to a space.
-These heaters typically either rely on natural or forced convection.
+These heaters typically rely on either natural or forced convection.
 Natural convection is a phenomenon where temperature variations in an environment generate fluid flow.

-Forced convection heaters utilize a device like a fan to generate air flow and spread heat at a fast pace.
-Sometimes called "fan heaters," these are often cheap but lack in efficiency and versatility.
+Forced-convection heaters utilize a device like a fan to generate air flow and spread heat at a fast pace.
+Sometimes called fan heaters, these are often cheap but lack in efficiency and versatility.